-Later that afternoon, we’ve taken a stroll through the town and had something to eat.
-We’ve only seen a couple of pilgrims also wandering around … tomorrow we will all come together at one spot – in front of the magnificent Santiago cathedral …
+Later that afternoon, we strolled through the town and had something to eat.
+We only saw a couple of pilgrims also wandering around … tomorrow we all will come together in one spot, at the beautiful Santiago cathedral …

 These trees are more like decorations in Padron

-Back at the albergue, I’ve noticed the small little envelope that you will find at every albergue.
-This envelope can be used to put your money in (normally €5), should you want a company to transfer your backpack to the next town while you are walking the stage.
+Back at the albergue, I noticed a small envelope – available at every albergue.
+This envelope can be used to put your money in (normally €5), should you want a company to courier your backpack to the next town while you are walking the stage.

-Last year, I’ve made use of Jacotrans on the Camino Frances for a couple of days while I’ve given my knee time to recover.
-And here on the Portuguese Camino, they are known as Tuitrans (probably from Tui to Santiago) … a good option should you need to lighten your load a bit while walking … such a shame I’ve only seen it now ☺️.
+Last year, I made use of Jacotrans on the Camino Frances for a couple of days while my knee needed time to recover.
+And here on the Portuguese Camino, the transport company are known as Tuitrans (probably from Tui to Santiago).
+This is a good option should you need to lighten your load a bit while walking … such a shame I only saw them now ☺️.

 Tuitrans is the company that will transport your backpack if you can’t

-We’ve ended our day in the adjacent bar of our albergue where we had a few snacks and a beer.
-Before we went to bed, we’ve looked at the sunset … tomorrow this time, if all goes well, we will sleep in Santiago.
+We ended our day in the adjacent bar of our albergue where we had a few snacks and a beer.
+Before we went to bed, we enjoyed a beautiful sunset … tomorrow, if all goes well, we will sleep in Santiago.